Justin Turner Player Props: Red Sox vs. Reds

-On Tuesday, Justin Turner (.526 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox play the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Justin Turner and his .513 slugging percentage over his past 10 games, battle starter Luke Weaver and the Cincinnati Reds at Fenway Park, Wednesday at 7:10 PM ET.

-In his previous game, he hit a home run while going 2-for-5 against the Diamondbacks.
+In his last game, he went 1-for-5 with an RBI against the Reds.

 Justin Turner Game Info & Props vs. the Reds